JElchison/format-udf/README.md

 # Caveats

 ### Block Size
 If's extremely important that format-udf use the correct block size when formatting your drive.  format-udf will attempt to detect and use the correct (logical) block size.
-However, in rare cases, Linux can [lie](https://bugzilla.kernel.org/show_bug.cgi?id=102271) about the block size.  macOS is known to report the incorrect block size in certain scenarios as well.
-In these cases, the format-udf `-b BLOCK_SIZE` option can be used to explicitly override the detected block size value.
+If you know what you're doing, the format-udf `-b BLOCK_SIZE` option can be used to explicitly override the detected block size value.

 If the wrong block size is used while formatting (i.e. one that doesn't match the logical block size of your drive), the resultant drive will likely have OS compatibility issues and suffer from non-optimal performance issues.